Hard-tissue Grafting Options for the Single or Adjacent Missing Tooth Site

 - Saturday 8:00 am – 1:00 pm (Breakfast included)

-Continuing Dental Education at UFCD wishes to express its appreciation to Straumann for unrestricted educational grants, which helped to make this course possible.
+Continuing Education at UFCD wishes to express its appreciation to Boca Dental Supply, Hu-Friedy, Osteogenics Biomedical, Inc., Straumann and Geistlich for an unrestricted grant, which helped, in part, to make this course possible.